smart-on-fhir/bulk-data-client/README.md

    ```sh
    cd bulk-data-client
    ```
-3. Make sure you are using NodeJS 15+.
+3. Make sure you are using NodeJS 15, 16, 17, or 18.
 If you use `nvm` run:
    ```sh
    nvm use
    ```